Wildfire destroys at least 150 structures in New Mexico town

 RUIDOSO, N.M.
 (AP) — A wind-driven wildfire swept through neighborhoods in a mountain community in drought-stricken south-central New Mexico, burning at least 150 structures and forcing the evacuations of schools with 1,700 students, officials said Wednesday.

-Homes were among the structures that burned on Tuesday but officials did not have a count of how many were destroyed in the blaze that torched at least 6.4 square miles (16.6 square kilometers) of forest, brush and grass on the east side of the community of Ruidoso, said Laura Rabon, spokesperson for the Lincoln National Forest.
+Homes were among the structures that burned on Tuesday, but officials did not have a count of how many were destroyed in the blaze that torched at least 6.4 square miles of forest, brush and grass on the east side of the community of Ruidoso, said Laura Rabon, spokesperson for the Lincoln National Forest.

-No deaths or injuries were reported from the fire fanned by winds gusting between 50 mph (80 kph) and 90 mph (155 kph), Rabon said.
+No deaths or injuries were reported from the fire fanned by winds gusting between 50 mph and 90 mph, Rabon said.
 The cause of the fire was under investigation.

-Ruidoso's high school and middle school were evacuated but the schools didn't burn, Rabon said.
+Ruidoso's high school and middle school were evacuated but didn't burn.
+Officials in the village declared a state of emergency for the community and said school classes were canceled Wednesday as the village coped with power outages due to down power lines.

-The residences that burned were mostly a mix of trailers and single-family homes, Rabon said.
+The residences that burned were mostly a mix of trailers and single-family homes, and close to 4,000 people were displaced by evacuations.
+Village spokeswoman Kerry Gladden said authorities were out trying to survey as much damage as possible before Wednesday afternoon, when winds were expected to gust again, raising the fire threat.

+"Right now, everybody is just rallying around those who had to be evacuated," Gladden said.
+"We're just trying to reach out to make sure everyone has places to stay.
+Plus in the middle of all this, our village is still without power.
+Everybody is just trying to get the resources here on the ground where they're needed and get everyone fed."

+Ruidoso in 2012 suffered one of the most destructive wildfires in New Mexico history, when a lightning-sparked blaze destroyed more than 240 homes and burned nearly 70 square miles.

-Rabon said the fire continued to burn overnight but was less intense and and wind conditions Wednesday were expected to be less severe.
+Rabon said the latest fire continued burning overnight but was less intense.

 However, no precipitation was in the forecast and humidity levels remained low, Rabon said.